alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/README.md

 As joystick x- and y- coordinates change, so do voltages on corresponding joystick analog outputs.
 Based on the hardware implementation, the voltage on x- and y- analog outputs can change witin a range from 0V to 3.3V .
 When ESP32-C3 takes sample of voltages on these outputs, ESP32-C ADC produces values witin a range from 0 to 2048.
 When joystick is in neutral position, the x- and y- values are (1024, 1024).

 Once analog signals are measured, their magnitudes are converted into PWM values; in addition, PWM values __cannot be nagative__.
 When joystick is in neutral position, the PWM values for all four motors is 0.
-However, when
+However, when joystick is moved Front, Back, Left or Right, the PWM values for corresponding motor(s) is(are) updated, and can take value up to 8091.

 ### Receiver & Controller (ESP-NOW) Firmware